Luciano Becchio

 Luciano Héctor Becchio (born 28 December 1983) is an Argentine former professional footballer who played as a striker.
-He is the assistant manager of Segunda División B – Group 3 side CD Atlético Baleares.
+He is the assistant manager of Segunda División B – Group 3 side Atlético Baleares.

 Becchio began his career in Buenos Aires at Boca Juniors but moved to Europe aged 20 after failing to make the grade at Los Xeneizes.
 Through his ancestry, Becchio was able to claim an Italian passport and subsequent citizenship of the European Union, allowing him to sign for Spanish club Mallorca B in 2003.
 He would go on to play for a variety of other lower league clubs in the country over the next five years, including the Barcelona B team.

 After a season at Mérida in the 2007–08 season, Becchio was recommended to Leeds United director of football Gwyn Williams by former Newcastle United midfielder Marcelino.
 He joined the Yorkshire club on trial during a pre-season tour of Ireland in July 2008.
 He signed shortly after the club's return to England, having impressed manager Gary McAllister.

 Becchio went on to feature in over 200 games and scored over 80 goals at Leeds, achieving promotion from League One in 2010 and playing in the same team that knocked reigning English Champions Manchester United out of the FA Cup in January of the same year.
-Becchio became a firm fans' favourite at Elland Road.
+Becchio became a firm fan favourite at Elland Road.
 Becchio signed for Premier League club Norwich City as part of a swap deal for Welsh striker Steve Morison on 31 January 2013.
 He was then released in May 2015 following Norwich City's promotion back to the Premier League via the playoffs.

 Career

 Early life in Argentina

 Becchio was born in Argentina's second-city of Córdoba located at the foothills of the Punilla Valley in the geographical centre of the country.
 As a child, he had a keen interest in tennis but football was his main passion; idolising legendary striker Gabriel Batistuta and following Buenos Aires-based Boca Juniors.
-In 2000 aged 16, he made the 425 mile-move south to join the youth ranks at Los Xeneizes where he was joined in his age group by the younger Carlos Tevez who went go on to achieve great success in European club football by winning Premier League titles with Manchester United and Manchester City.
+In 2000, at the age of 16, he made the 425 mile-move south to join the youth ranks at Los Xeneizes where he was joined in his age group by the younger Carlos Tevez who went go on to achieve great success in European club football by winning Premier League titles with Manchester United and Manchester City.